firareu/BerUang/README.md

 ### Overview

-We build an android application for end user so everyone can use our application.
-This is our [flowchart](https://drive.google.com/file/d/1IoWHeYlkkhACOg2P4lvqJZR6DIS1DcWK/view?usp=sharing) to explain how our app is work
+We build android applications for end users so that everyone can use our applications.
+The following is the application flow based on the Mockup.
 <details>
   <summary>Application Flowchart</summary>
   <img src="https://github.com/nadikarim/FUTON/blob/main/Mobile%20Development/Media/Flowchart%20FUTON.jpg"/>